 What is Citra emulator?

 Citra was the first Nintendo 3DS emulator for PC.
-It was first released by developer Team Citra in 2014, and slowly added support for more games over the years.
+It was first released by developer Team Citra in 2014, and they slowly added support for more games over the years.
 The devs are still actively working on it, and it now supports most commercial games, save states, and even online play.
 The latter is only available on PC for now.

 Citra isn’t the only 3DS emulator out there these days, but it is the best.
-It can’t play every 3DS game, but it supports the big hitters like Pokemon, The Legend of Zelda, and Animal Crossing.
+It can’t play every 3DS game, but it supports the big hitters like Pokémon, The Legend of Zelda, and Animal Crossing.

 It’s worth pointing out that the Citra Team only develops the emulator itself.
 Pirating 3DS games is still very much illegal.
-Even if you own the cartridge downloading ROMs is still a legal gray area.
+Even if you own the cartridge, downloading ROMs is still a legal gray area.
 The only legal way to get 3DS ROMs is to dump them yourself from a cartridge you own.
 Citra has a short guide on that here.

 Didn’t Citra already launch on Android a few years ago?